Currently only shipping to Australia and New Zealand

-Knitting is often thought of as just a winter craft, knitting with wool in hot weather is not anywhere near as pleasant as knitting in the dead of winter while sitting in front of a roaring fire.
+Thinking about doing some summer knitting?
+Personally I knit all year round but often knitting is thought of as just a winter craft, and I have to admit that knitting with wool in hot weather is not anywhere near as pleasant as knitting in the dead of winter while sitting in front of a roaring fire.

 Summer hand knits tend to be knitted using lace patterns or large needles to decrease the density of the knitted fabric and allow air to circulate more easily.